 MAT Benchmark Worksheets

-The worksheets below outline the academic requirements for each of the different programs.
-For information on the general program requirements, please consult the Initial Certification Program Requirements & Benchmarks.
+For information on the general program requirements, please see the Initial Certification Program Requirements & Benchmarks page.

 For consideration of admission, the applicant should have the following credentials: